Ray and Stephanie Lane Professor of Computational Biology

 I also have an Affiliated Faculty appointment in Machine Learning.

-I have been fortunate to receive a few awards, including, among others, being named "Tomorrow's PI" by Genome Technology (2011), a National Science Foundation CAREER award (2011), and a Guggenheim Fellowship (2020).
+I have been fortunate to receive several awards, including, among others, being named "Tomorrow's PI" by Genome Technology (2011), a National Science Foundation CAREER award (2011), and a Guggenheim Fellowship (2020).

 Our lab is leading a UM1 Center in the NIH 4D Nucleome (4DN) Program [CMU News].
 I am also serving as Co-Chair of the Steering Committee of the NIH 4DN Program.
 In addition, our lab is involved in the NIH SenNet Consortium and the IGVF Consortium.